 Spirit-incorporation religions in Brazil & theory/method.

-I have arrived at two guiding principles.
+I have two guiding principles.
 Religions reflect their social and cultural contexts.
-Good scholarship unites substantive, methodological, theoretical and meta-theoretical levels.
+Good scholarship unites substantive, methodological, theoretical and meta-theoretical work.

-In the field, I look at a local market of religious services in Brazil: participation by Catholics in the rituals of spirit-incorporation traditions.
-Few scholars look at middle-class religiosity in the interior cities of São Paulo.
-The permeability of religious boundaries in Brazil has led me to study and publish on four separate traditions in this religious field: popular Catholicism, Kardecism (transplanted French Spiritism ); Umbanda (a hybrid of Kardecism and Afro-Brazilian Candomblé); and Neo-Pentecostalism (which appropriates and inverts competing religions’ doctrines and rituals in a “religiophagic” manner).
+In the field, I look at a local market of religious services in Brazil, especially participation by self-identified Catholics in the rituals of spirit-incorporation traditions.
+Few scholars look at middle- and upper-class religiosity in the interior cities of São Paulo.
+The permeability of religious boundaries in Brazil has led me to study and publish on four separate traditions in this religious field: popular Catholicism, Kardecism (transplanted French Spiritism ); Umbanda (a esoteric hybrid of Kardecism and Afro-Brazilian Candomblé); and Neo-Pentecostalism (which appropriates and inverts competing religions’ doctrines and rituals in a “religiophagic” manner).

 Studying in Brazil forces me to rethink what “religion” is.
-My assumptions and training led me down a dead-end path.
-I rebooted by foregrounding Brazilian not foreign scholarship, by starting with religious practitioners’ views of “religion” and “healing,” and by working with multiple methods and grounded theory.
+My assumptions and training initially led me down a dead-end path.
+I rebooted by foregrounding religious practitioners’ views of “religion” and “healing,” by reading widely in the Brazilian secondary literature (study of religion, anthropology, social theory) and by working with multiple methods and grounded theory.

 A meta-theoretical frame emerges from my collaborative cross-disciplinary work with philosopher of language Mark Gardiner.
-This interdisciplinary project is having an impact on both the study of religion and philosophy. and it underpins the view that meaning is rooted in networked connections between words (and actions) in specific contexts, in my case Brazil.
+This interdisciplinary project is having an impact on both the study of religion and philosophy. and it underpins the view that meaning is rooted in networked connections between words (and actions) in specific contexts, in my case particular regional and class locations in Brazil.